 How To Customize Your Keto Trash Can Cookies

-Since this is a recipe that is easy to customize it will be a great one to add to your keto holiday cookie rotation.
-You can have quite a bit of fun making it holiday-specific.
+It will be a great one to add to your keto holiday cookie rotation.
+You can have quite a bit of fun during the holiday season since it can be tailored to the festivities.

 Another key to remember is to make sure that the pork rinds are not crushed.
 What you want are pieces that are small enough to resemble chopped nuts.

-I recommend you just get a sharp knife and cut the pork rinds into 1/4-1/8 inch pieces.
-If the pieces are too large it may affect the structure of the cookie and it may not hold together well.
+I recommend you get a sharp knife and cut the pork rinds into 1/4-1/8 inch pieces.
+If the pieces are too large, it may affect the structure of the cookie, and it may not hold together well.

 Having a combination of textures really enhances these cookies.
-It’s why I recommend you add some to the batter yet also reserve 1/2 cup of the pork rind pieces to press to the top of the cookies before baking.
+I recommend adding some to the batter and reserving 1/2 cup of the pork rind pieces to press to the top of the cookies before baking.

 Choosing The Right Pork Rinds For Keto Trash Cookies